Repay the cost of prosecution? Didn’t I already pay in my taxes?

 The Michigan Criminal Defense Law Firm You Can Count On

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. take their responsibility to protect their clients very seriously.
 It is important to them that all rights are protected, and the government does everything required and does not take advantage of the situation.
 LEWIS & DICKSTEIN, P.L.L.C. is very aware of people having financial issues.
-It is often the case that the only reason someone commits a crime is that they are financially destitute.
-Our attorneys will oppose overcharging by the government and every other undue, unfair term or condition of probation under consideration by a judge.
+It is often the case that someone commits a crime only because they are financially destitute.
+Our attorneys will fight against overcharging by the government and every other undue, unfair term or condition of probation under consideration by a judge.
+Call us for a free consultation.
+We will take the time to talk with you, answer your questions, and work with you to develop a winning strategy.